SiegeEngineers/WololoKingdoms/README.md

 WololoKingdoms has some additional unique features:

--There are new "Resource Workshop" buildings, which have a resource trickle like a feitoria for map makers to use.
+- There are new "Resource Workshop" buildings, which have a resource trickle like a feitoria for map makers to use.
 	- IDs 1300-1303: Auto-Convertible Food, Wood, Stone Gold Workshops
 	- IDs 1304-1307: Regular Food, Wood, Stone Gold Workshops
 	- 1308: Auto-Convertible Workshop with all four resource trickles